 It is a difficult process to determine which racquets are going to be best for any given person.
 This estimator will give you a rough idea about whether a particular racquet is likely to be comfortable or not.

 If you don’t have the basis measurements for your racquet, check to see if these specifications have been published by the USRSA.
 The easiest way to do this is by selecting the racquet of interest in the Racquet Specs On-Line, and then reading the specifications.

 Enter Your Racquet’s Specifications

-- The lower the Quality Index, the better.
+- Low values for the Quality Index are better than high values.
 That is, a Quality Index of 1.00 is better than one of 1.10, but worse than one of .90.
 Unmodified performance racquets typically run between .87 (excellent) and 1.40 (poor) on this comfort scale.

 - This calculator does not factor in flex or overall racquet power.

 - A racquet that has a good Quality Index isn’t necessarily going to be a good racquet for everyone.
 You will also need to chose a racquet with a power level that matches your swing speed.